-The Community Development specialization is designed to provide students with theoretical and applied approaches to the study of domestic and international aspects of power, policy, advocacy, and resource allocation in order to address issues in urban public administration.
+The Community Development specialization is designed to provide students with theoretical and applied approaches to the study of domestic and international aspects of power, policy, advocacy, and resource allocation to address issues in urban public administration.

 Students will gain skills useful to professional administrators and policy experts in the area of community development through case studies and research focused on the Camden and Greater Philadelphia region.

 - Seven Core of Common Knowledge courses (21 credits)